Canada–Portugal relations: History

 One of the first European explorers to visit Canada was Gaspar Corte-Real who explored its Atlantic regions.
 Some of the earliest Portuguese migrants settled in Labrador in the 16th century.
 Many Portuguese settlers arrived in Canada between 1940 and 1984, with many escaping the dictatorship of António de Oliveira Salazar.
 Most Portuguese migrants settled in and around Toronto.

 Diplomatic relations between Canada and Portugal were established in January 1952, with both nations opening embassies in their hosts' capitals.
 In November 1972, Canada condemned the Portuguese Colonial Wars in Angola, Mozambique and in Portuguese Guinea.

 In October 1982, Portuguese Prime Minister Francisco Pinto Balsemão paid an official visit to Canada, the first Portuguese head of government to do so.

 In November 2010, Canadian Prime Minister Stephen Harper visited Portugal to attend the 2010 Lisbon summit.
 In 2018, Portuguese Prime Minister António Costa paid an official visit to Canada and met with Prime Minister Justin Trudeau.
-There have been several high-level visits between leaders of the two nations.
+There have been several high-level visits between the leaders of the two nations.

 In 2022, the nations celebrated 70 years of diplomatic relations.